Spotted that cheeky pineapple, getting into the act on our logo? Why is it there?

 Well, Devizes has a historic connection.
 In 1769, one Adam Taylor ‘A Gardener near Devizes’ published a treatise on how to grow a pineapple.
 Reason enough for us to adopt it, but more so when we learned the pineapple is a symbol of hospitality and friendship…

-Get hunting and pick up a Pineapple Trail Sheet (for a small contribution) from Devizes Books in Sidmouth Street or Wiltshire Museum in Long Street during the Festival.
+Get hunting and pick up a Pineapple Trail Sheet (for a small contribution) from Devizes Books in Sidmouth Street.
+CW Butchers in the Brittox, or Wiltshire Museum in Long Street during the Festival.

 You will also be able to visit the Museum for a fascinating display on the Pineapple, both in the Treatise, and local architecture.